damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. We ask 15-20 people per day to share updates about the most exciting thing from your past or upcoming week/weekend.
 If anyone has something they'd like to talk about, last person in the list will ask the group if they have anything else to share.
    * The team agenda lists who is meant to speak on which day; this can be altered daily if conflicts arise.
    * There is no need to excuse yourself with "I didn't do anything interesting", "I just watched television" or "That's all".
 It is not a competition.
 Instead share the most interesting detail, for example what television show you watched, book you are reading, video game you played or what recipe you cooked.
-1. The sequence of asking people is in order of joining the company, as shown on the [team page](https://about.gitlab.com/team/).
-If there are non-team page people in the call we end with those.
 1. It is OK to talk over people or interrupt people to ask questions, cheer for them or show your compassion.
 This to encourage more conversation and feedback in the call.
 1. Please look if the person you hand over to is present in the participant list so you don't hand over to someone who is not present.
 1. The last person wishes everyone a good day.